awsdocs/aws-java-developer-guide/doc_source/examples/s3/buckets.rst

 Before you can delete an |S3| bucket, you must ensure that the bucket is empty first, or an error will result.
-If you have a :S3-dg:`versioned bucket <Versioning>`, then you must also delete any object versions associated with the bucket, also.
+If you have a :S3-dg:`versioned bucket <Versioning>`, then you must also delete any versioned objects associated with the bucket.

+.. note:: The :sdk-examples-java:`complete example <s3/DeleteBucket.java>` includes each of these steps in order, providing a complete solution for deleting an |S3| bucket and its contents.

 Removing objects from a bucket prior to deletion
 ------------------------------------------------